AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-04-automation-overview/quizz.md

 </details>

-## :small_red_triangle_down: Which tool is needed to add a new automation to your business process?
+## 💮 Which tool is needed to add a new automation to your business process?

 _Choose the correct answer._